The brands

 Duotone

-Duotone entered the parawing market with the Stash, featuring a unique hybrid single/double-skin design.
-Developed by Ken Winner, the Stash combines ultra-lightweight 30g paragliding ripstop with double-skin tips for enhanced stability.
+Duotone entered the parawing market with a hybrid single/double-skin design, now in its second generation.
+Developed by Ken Winner, it combines ultra-lightweight 30g paragliding ripstop with double-skin tips for enhanced stability.
 Backed by one of the largest dealer networks in water sports.

 The brand that started it all